Skip to Main Site Navigation Skip to Content Skip to Footer

 If you are looking for general onboarding information (e.g., employment policies, benefits, etc.), please visit Eastern's Human Resources department.

-Information on orientation for new part-time faculty will be posted at the beginning of summer.
+Summer orientation for new part-time faculty will take place on the following dates:

 • Eastern email: All university communications are sent to your Eastern email.
 Please use your Eastern email as your official mode of communication—and require your students to communicate with you through official channels (either by using their Eastern email or through Blackboard) so you can be confident of who you are communicating with.
 Your department secretary will submit paperwork for you to receive an Eastern email address.